Team Filthy: Major League Wrestling (2017–2021)

-Lawlor took the first steps to reform Team Filthy bringing an unnamed cornerman in a Team Filthy tracksuit on the first MLW in 2020.
-On that episode, Lawlor challenged the "Greatest Von Erich", Rip Von Erich, to a match.
+On the first MLW Fusion episode of 2020, Lawlor challenged the "Greatest Von Erich", Rip Von Erich, to a match.
 Allegedly the son of the "late" Lance Von Erich (himself only a Von Erich in kayfabe and was still alive during that episode's airing), Rip Von Erich was defeated by Lawlor in a squash match meant to provoke Ross and Marshall.
-Lawlor goaded the brothers further after the match leading the Von Erichs to confront him.
-As they entered the ring, Ross and Marshall were attacked from behind by Kenny Doane and Mike Mondo of the Spirit Squad with Lawlor and the cornerman joined in on the assault.
-Renaming Doane and Mondo the Filthy Squad, Lawlor formerly acknowledged that Team Filthy was not only back, but the pair were accepted into the group.
-Trading in their whistles and green cheerleader gear for black karate gis, the Filthy Squad fell in a losing effort to Ross and Mashall Von Erich.
-After the match, Doane and Rip Von Erich failed in retaliation against the Von Erichs.
-After their loss, the Filthy Squad were not seen again on MLW, with Bocchini speculating that they were just Lawlor's patsies used to attack the Von Erichs.
+As they entered the ring, Ross and Marshall were attacked from behind by Kenny Doane and Mike Mondo of the Spirit Squad with Lawlor and a Team Filthy cornerman joining in on the assault.
+Renaming Doane and Mondo the Filthy Squad, Lawlor formerly acknowledged that Team Filthy was not only back, but the pair were accepted into the group as the Filthy Squad.
+Doane and Mondo fell in a losing effort to the Von Erichs.
+Afterwards, the Filthy Squad were not seen again on MLW, with Rich Bocchini speculating that they were just Lawlor's patsies used to attack the Von Erichs.

-In the next episode, Lawlor would recruit Dominic Garrini into Team Filthy.
-At the end of his debut episode, Erick Stevens would aid Lawlor and Garrini brutalizing the Von Eric's.
+One week later, Lawlor would recruit Dominic Garrini and Erick Stevens into Team Filthy, brutalizing the Von Erichs.
 On MLW's 100th episode, it was formally revealed that Rip Von Erich is Kit Osbourne and is Team Filthy's cornerman.
-Stevens lost a match to Davey Boy Smith Jr. drawing the Smith into the feud between Team Filthy and Von Erichs.
-Team Filthy would involve themselves in Lawlor's match with Killer Kross which causes Smith and the Von Erichs to intervene.
-Forcing Team Filthy to retreat, Smith challenged Lawlor, Garrini, Stevens, and Osbourne to an 8-Man Tag Match.
-The match would end when Osborne was pinned by Mashall Von Erich and put through a table by Smith.
-From there the battle between the raining members of Team Filthy and their opponents would devolve into a chaotic brawl.
-Before the episode ended, King Mo attacked Kross with a baseball bat.
+Soon, Davey Boy Smith Jr. and Killer Kross were drawn into the feud between Team Filthy and Von Erichs.
+Smith challenged Lawlor, Garrini, Stevens, and Osbourne to an 8-Man Tag Match.
+Team Filthy would lose the match with Osbourne being put through a table by Smith.
+From there the battle between the remaining members of Team Filthy and their opponents would devolve into a chaotic brawl with King Mo attacking Kross with a baseball bat.
 Team Filthy revealed that King Mo and his manager, American Top Team Founder, Dan Lambert, became members of the group.
-King Mo defeated Low Ki in a singles match, assisted by an umbrella shot by Lawlor.